InspiryThemes/realhomes-docs/docs/set-up-my-properties-page.md

 - Publish the page once it is ready.

-- Now you need to navigate to **Dashboard → Appearance → Customizer** and look for Members panel.
+- Now you need to navigate to **Dashboard → Real Homes → Customize Settings** and look for Members panel.
 This panel contains My Properties section where you can configure related settings. **Select My Properties** page from dropdown as displayed in above screenshot.

 ![Real Homes Documentation](images/member-pages/members-customizer.png)